Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 If possible, consider taking prenatal vitamins even before trying to get pregnant.
 They are available at any drug store and do not require a prescription.
 Another important nutrient you need daily is folic acid, which helps to prevent birth defects, such as spina bifida.

-The United States Preventive Services Task Force recommends women planning pregnancy consume at least 800 micrograms (mcg) of folic acid daily.
-Taking an over-the-counter prenatal vitamin that has 800mcg folic acid and an extra over-the-counter folic acid pill (400mcg) once daily will provide your unborn baby the necessary nutrients for his/her development.
+The U.S. Preventive Services Task Force recommends women planning pregnancy consume at least 800 micrograms (mcg) of folic acid daily.
+Taking an over-the-counter prenatal vitamin that has 800 micrograms folic acid and an extra over-the-counter folic acid pill (400 micrograms) once daily will provide your unborn baby the necessary nutrients for development.

 In early pregnancy, you may experience morning sickness.
 This common nausea during pregnancy can affect women any time of day or night.
-If you find it difficult to swallow a large prenatal vitamin, you may also try 2 chewable children’s vitamins plus the extra folic acid pill mentioned above.
+If you find it difficult to swallow a large prenatal vitamin, you also may try two chewable children’s vitamins plus the extra folic acid mentioned above.

 Your prenatal care will be tailored for you based on your health history and other factors involving your pregnancy.
 However, a typical timeline for prenatal care visits might look like this: